 - 5.3 Point-in-Time Recovery

-The ultimate purpose of backup data is to help recover from a database issue or to create a clone of the original database in another location (typically, to run report queries or to create a new replica).
+The ultimate purpose of backup data is to help recover from a database issue or to create a clone of the original database server in another location (typically, to run report queries or to create a new replica).
 This section describes the procedures to handle those scenarios.

 After a serious database issue, you might need to perform a recovery under severe time pressure.
 It is critical to confirm in advance:

 How long the recovery will take, including any steps to transfer, unpack, and otherwise process the data.